 A list of links to organizations in worldwide aviation, ICAO, AOPA, FAA and other country specific CAA's can be found here.

 Important to all pilots with or wishing to obtain a PPL or higher license.
 You will need to do an aviation related English test, it comprises of a listening and conversation part with examiners.
 It really is no biggie, but it needs to be done.
 And, people, do use English on the aircraft radio!

 ICAO has layed out a number of airspace classes (A - G) and every country should consider adopting these recommendations.
 This worldwide standard enhances flight safety.
-To be complete we have also included the standard ICAO VMC minima.
+To be complete we have also included the standard ICAO VMC minima for you as a refesher to study.

 As the largest market for experimental aircraft we need to have a page with a RSS feed, this will keep you up to date with the latest aviation news from the US FAA.

 From the UK CAA we implement a RSS feed with the latest aviation issues, recommendations and AD's.
 Information is also obtained from the EASA.Written by EAI.